-- lead and work with other staff to coordinate whole school activities to promote positive mental health and wellbeing. - lead on PSHCE teaching about mental health. - provide advice and support to staff and organises training and updates.
+- lead and work with other staff to coordinate whole school activities to promote positive mental health and well-being with support from the school SENCo. - lead on PSHCE teaching about mental health. - provide advice and support to staff and organises training and updates.